venkatabhinavgale/reskin-enercare/README.md

 ![alt](http://i.imgur.com/4EOcqYN.png, '')

 If you would like to keep a separate set of configuration for local development, you can use a file called `wp-config-local.php`, which is already in our .gitignore file.
+This is a test message

 ### 4. Enjoy!